Living with Neighbours

 What will CHISEL do?

-We can take legal action against a tenant causing serious nuisance, but it is NOT easy.
+We can take legal action against a tenant causing serious nuisance, but noise nuisance is most successfully dealt with by the local authority.
 If you have gone through the other options available and still suffer unacceptable noise, we can pursue the matter in county court.

 We can ask the court for an injunction to stop the nuisance or for a possession order to remove the tenant from their home.
 It is down to the tenant and other neighbours to give direct evidence of noise nuisance.
-Very convincing evidence is needed for the court to agree to someone losing his or her home.
+Very convincing evidence is needed for the court to agree to someone losing their home.

 Remember